IDinsight/aaq_core_template/README.md

 [![Coverage Status](https://coveralls.io/repos/github/IDinsight/[your-project]/badge.svg?t=[code])](https://coveralls.io/github/IDinsight/[your-project])
 ![Unit Tests](https://github.com/IDinsight/[your-project]/actions/workflows/validation-test.yml/badge.svg)

-# Ask A Question (AAQ) Template Repository
+# Ask A Question (AAQ) Core Template Repository

-This is the readme for the AAQ Template repository.
-To start development on a new AAQ solution, cloning or forking this and follow the setup instructions below.
+This is the readme for the AAQ Template Core App repository.
+To start development on a new AAQ solution, clone or fork this and follow the setup instructions below.

 Ensure to pull in new features from this repository regularly.